U.S. History Lesson Plans and Resources

 The French and Indian War

-Lesson plans from Fort Necessity National Battlefield.
+Curriculum materials from Fort Necessity National Battlefield.
+See also

 American Revolution Lesson Plans

-American Revolution Lesson
+Join the Revolution!
+American Revolution Lesson Plans and Activities

 Revolutionary Tea Parties and the Reasons for the Revolution

-A lesson plan for grades 4-6.
+A lesson plan for grades 7-12 from Read-Write-Think.

 Images of the American Revolution